westonbelk/homepage/_writeups/2023-sunshine/Knowledge Repository.md

 $ git switch -c master
 ```

-Each of the commits in this git repository seemed to have a single WAVE audio file named `data`.
+Each of the commits in this git repository have a single WAVE audio file named `data`.
 Listening to these files, they seem to be morse code.
 Putting the commit at HEAD through an [online morse code decoder](https://morsecode.world/international/decoder/audio-decoder-adaptive.html), we get the following message:

 `ECHOQUEBECUNIFORMALFALIMASIERRASIERRAINDIAGOLFNOVEMBER`

-The words contained within this string seem to be from the NATO phonetic alphabet which map to letters.
+The words contained within this string are from the NATO phonetic alphabet which map to individual letters.
 Translating this, we get the word "equals sign".

 From here, I exported all of the commits in order to a local directory to make them a bit easier to work with in bulk.